 There are also two main kinds of policy to choose between:

 - Balanced Cover: This is also known as standard cover.
 With this cover, you will pay the same for your premiums for the entire length of the policy.
 This means it will be more expensive initially, but can save you surprises in the long run.

-- Maximum Cover: The premiums you pay with these policies are subject to review by your insurer – this means they are almost guaranteed to increase with age and health problems, but will be a lot cheaper initially than balanced cover. whole life insurance in 2014.
+- Maximum Cover: The premiums you pay with these policies are subject to review by your insurance company- this means they are almost guaranteed to increase as you get older or encounter any health issues, but will be a lot cheaper initially than balanced cover.

 How much does whole of life insurance cost?

 The price of your premium will depend on the size of the pay-out that you choose.